neillturner/kitchen-ansible/README.md

 * detect the dummy `/test/integration/<suite>/ansiblespec` directory
 * install the busser-ansiblespec plugin instead of the normal busser-serverspec plugin
 * serverspec will be called using the ansiblespec conventions.
-* run tests against all the roles in the playbook.
+* tests will run against all the roles in the playbook.

 See [busser-ansiblespec](https://github.com/neillturner/busser-ansiblespec)